dirkgroot/dirkgroot.github.io/content/posts/series/designing-with-types/03-safety-and-intent/index.md

 #### Refactoring

 The first and most obvious thing we can do to improve the safety of this code, is to make `id` immutable.
-By doing this, we eliminate one way to introduce an illegal state.
+By doing this, we eliminate one way to introduce an illegal state:

 ```kotlin {hl_lines=["2"]}
 class Customer(